Deborah Holland: Vancouver (2013)

 Holland's most recent album, Vancouver, was released June 2013.
 The album is her first CanCon recording and received international radio play.
 The record charted for over nine months on Roots Music Report's Top 50 Americana/Roots chart and Galaxie Music's Canadian Folk charts.
 The song “Home” made the finals of the International Acoustic Music Awards.

 Fine, Thank You!
 (2020)

 On March 23, 2019 Deborah made the announcement on her official Facebook page that she was working on 2 new EPs - a solo release for 2020, and one with Animal Logic with no set release date.

 On Feb 25, 2020 it was announced that Deborah would release her sixth solo album, Fine, Thank You on March 27.
 The six song offering was produced by Winston Hauschild and features performances by Stewart Copeland (on four tracks), JUNO-winning backup vocalist Shari Ulrich, and Patterson Barrett on pedal steel.

+I Made It This Far (2025)

+In March 2025, Holland released I Made It This Far, her first full-length solo album since The Panic Is On (2020).
+The record was produced by Holland and mixed by Wendy Waldman and Abraham Parker, featuring contributions from long-time collaborators including Wendy Waldman, Patterson Barrett, Adrian Dolan, and Carl Sealove.

+Critics described the album as one of Holland’s strongest works, blending folk, pop, and Americana influences with deeply personal lyrics about perseverance, gratitude, and the creative journey.
+Americana Highways called it “an album that resonates with honesty and emotional clarity,” while DMME.net praised its “mature artistry and heartfelt reflection.”